Did you know there are 500 million blogs on the internet out there right now?

 Just For One Summer – All Over Greece

-Helena is from Czech Republic and she came to Greece just for one summer!
+Helena is from the Czech Republic and she came to Greece just for one summer!
 You can see where this is going.
 Now she writes in-depth travel guides for the country she calls home.
 She is based in Athens.

 Santorini Secrets is run by locals and travel bloggers.
 They focus on Santorini, Mykonos, Crete with some info on Athens and Greece as a whole.
 They also state they are the largest travel blog for Greece.
 Questionable website aesthetics aside, there is a ton of useful information here and their guides are packed full of information.